 I've developed a new product, TinyUps, that solves part of this latter conundrum: they have a bamboo fleece lining and 3 snaps on the sides, so removing them is super easy.
 You can pair them over Tiny Trainers or Tiny Undies, or you can use them solo (although they do not catch much of a pee and will leak with no additional trainers/undies inside, they are fantastic for just being around the home with a poop-trained baby).

-One final note on the "rolling" task - often you will think that baby is resisting the potty during the 3-5 month range, but in fact baby is trying on the movement of "rolling" as his primary developmental task...even when being placed on the potty!
+One final note on the "rolling" task - sometimes you may think that baby is resisting the potty during the 3-5 month range, but in fact baby is trying on the movement of "rolling" as his primary developmental task...even when being placed on the potty!
 It's not resistance...it's an ineffective effort at practicing the roll. :)

 Also, a baby in this pre-mobile stage, in any natural environment where there are no diapers or much clothing, would just pee and roll away from the pee.
 Newborns even do this when they "crawl" in the bed while sleeping, after waking slightly to pee.
 Human instincts are so strong.
 And, thus, signaling comes to a halt with most 4 months old babies.